Jesuit High School Standardized Testing Accommodations Submission Policy (PSAT/SAT/ACT)

 - Current as defined by the ACT is documentation that is updated every three years.

-- Have a Formal Written Plan developed through the Academic Support Center.
+- Have an Academic Support Plan developed through the Academic Support Center.

 - Each family must meet with the ASC director AND provide learning/educational documentation to the ASC director.